This article is for people that think they might need a bike, or a better bike, or just a different bike, whether you’re new to cycling or not.

 - Mudguards – good to be protected from the elements while you get around

-If you’re buying second hand, make sure:
+If you’re buying second hand:

 - The brakes work effectively (if the brake pads are worn, make sure you can replace them)